Become a DanceSafe Affiliate

 DanceSafe Affiliate Guidelines

-These guidelines are to help you create social media posts, blog posts, or articles when you advertise our products.
-They generally fall into three categories: 1) Don’t exaggerate what testing kits are capable of doing; 2) Don’t promote irresponsible drug use or be a drug chauvinist; and 3) Don’t be racist, sexist, trans- or homophobic.
+These guidelines should inform your language when creating social media posts, blog posts, articles, etc. that advertise our products.
+They generally fall into three categories: 1) Don’t exaggerate what drug checking tools are capable of doing; 2) encourage responsible behavior and avoid drug exceptionalism; and 3) bigoted actions and language aren’t tolerated.

-1. Don’t exaggerate the capabilities of the testing kits
+1. Don’t exaggerate the capabilities of drug checking materials

-This is important to understand because it is tempting to call these kits “purity tests.”
-But if you do, you will be spreading false information.
-Reagent kits are useful because they can tell you that the drug you are looking for is present in your sample (in some amount), and they can weed out counterfeit pills and powders that definitely don’t contain the drug you are looking for.
-But they cannot tell you if your drugs are pure.
-(Warning: Some for-profit kit sellers make this claim and other false claims.
-Do not believe them, and do not copy their language.)
+This is very important to understand because it may be tempting to call these kits “purity tests,” which is inaccurate.
+Calling reagent kits “purity tests” is spreading misinformation.
+Reagent kits are useful for weeding out counterfeit pills and powders that definitely don’t contain the drug you are looking for.
+They cannot tell you if your drugs are pure.

-Similarly, don’t make claims that a positive result means the drugs tested are “good” or “safe.”
+Similarly, a test that reacts “as expected” doesn’t mean the drugs tested are “good” or “safe.”
 Even if they are pure (which reagents cannot determine), no drug use is 100% safe.
 All drug use has inherent risks.
-And a positive drug experience depends on many other things besides purity, such as dose, set and setting.
+Positive drug experiences depend on many other things besides purity, such as dose, set, and setting.

 Some things NOT to say when advertising our reagent kits: